nickbrandt/GitLab/doc/user/group/index.md

 1. Expand the **Permissions, LFS, 2FA** section, and select **Disable email notifications**.
 1. Click **Save changes**.

-#### Disabling group mentionings
+#### Disabling group mentions

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/issues/21301) in GitLab 12.6.

 You can prevent users from being added to a conversation and getting notified when one mentions a group in which those users are members.

-Groups with disabled mentionings are visualised accordingly in the auto-completion menu.
+Groups with disabled mentions are visualised accordingly in the auto-completion menu.

 This is particularly helpful, if a group has large amount of users.

 To enable this feature:

 1. Navigate to the group's **Settings > General** page.
-1. Expand the **Permissions, LFS, 2FA** section, and select **Disable group mentionings**.
+1. Expand the **Permissions, LFS, 2FA** section, and select **Disable group mentions**.
 1. Click **Save changes**.

 ### Advanced settings